When Spectral Modeling Meets Convolutional Networks: A Method for Discovering Reionization-era Lensed Quasars in Multi-band Imaging Data: Data and Candidates Preselection

 As seen in Figure~\ref{fig:lens_color}, there is a substantial overlap between lenses and contaminants in the color space where $z_\mathrm{DES} - Y_\mathrm{DES} \leq 0.5$.
 Thus, we choose to limit our color cut to $z_\mathrm{DES} - Y_\mathrm{DES} > 0.5$, which consequently focuses our search on the lens systems where the background quasars are located at $z=6.6$--7.2.
 More details on the quasar selection function of our lensed quasar search criteria can be seen in Appendix~\ref{sec:color_completeness}.
 To quantify our selection completeness, we start by applying $z_\mathrm{DES} - Y_\mathrm{DES} > 0.5$ color cut to the remaining 20,823 simulated lenses produced in the previous section.
 As a result, only 3657 of them passed this criterion.
 We then use this number of remaining mock lenses as a basis for estimating our selection completeness in recovering lens systems having the quasars at $z=6.6$--7.2.
 Further cuts are made by applying criteria in Equation~\ref{eq:colsel_start}--\ref{eq:colsel_end}, which results in 3650 surviving mock lenses, or equivalent to around $99\%$ completeness.
 This choice also rejects a substantial fraction ($\gtrsim70\%$) of the contaminants -- i.e., low-$z$ galaxies and MLT dwarfs.
 Therefore, these are the candidates on which we will conduct SED modeling for further selection.

-The next part of our pre-selection method is SED modeling using four different spectral templates: (i) the lensed quasars derived from the previously created mock lenses, (ii) the elliptical galaxies at $z\leq3$, (iii) the MLT dwarfs, and (iv) the $z\geq4$ unlensed quasars.
+The next part of our preselection method is SED modeling using four different spectral templates: (i) the lensed quasars derived from the previously created mock lenses, (ii) the elliptical galaxies at $z\leq3$, (iii) the MLT dwarfs, and (iv) the $z\geq4$ unlensed quasars.
 It is crucial to note that the templates (ii)--(iv) are derived empirically from observations and described in detail in Appendix~\ref{sec:empirical_templates}.
 The main goal of this SED modeling is to calculate the probability of each target being a lens or contaminant as well as its associated photometric redshift.
 The SED modeling is implemented using the \texttt{EAZY} photometric redshift code \citep{2008ApJ...686.1503B}.
 Here, \texttt{EAZY} will step through a grid of spectral templates, fit them to candidates' photometry, and try to find the best SED templates.
-The best models are chosen as the solutions with the smallest reduced chi-square ($\chi^2_\mathrm{red}$), which can be calculated for each template $i$ as:
+We choose as solutions the best models with the smallest reduced chi-square ($\chi^2_\mathrm{red}$), which can be calculated for each template $i$ as:

 where the number of photometric data points and degree of freedom are denoted with $N$ and $(N-1)$, respectively.

 The sources with a high probability of being lensed quasars are chosen based on the calculated $\chi^2_\mathrm{red}$ of the lens ($\chi^2_\mathrm{red, L}$), galaxy ($\chi^2_\mathrm{red, G}$), MLT dwarf ($\chi^2_\mathrm{red, D}$), and quasar ($\chi^2_\mathrm{red, Q}$) templates along with their associated ratios.
 In addition to that, we also use the estimated quasar photometric redshift $z_\mathrm{qso}$ to also search specifically for $z\gtrsim6$ unlensed quasars.
 Hence, the following criteria are employed to find high-$z$ lensed and unlensed quasar candidates: